-Manufactured-home Buyers
+Manufactured-home Loans

 Welcome Home Loans

-We understand how hard it is for buyers of manufactured (mobile) homes to get a loan.
+We understand how hard it is for buyers of manufactured homes to get a loan.
 That’s why we created Welcome Home Loans — for people who want the security of living in their own home on land that won’t be sold out from under them.

 Welcome Home Loans are fixed-rate, long-term conventional mortgages for the purchase of new and pre-owned manufactured homes in resident-owned communities (ROCs) or on land the homeowner owns or is buying in New Hampshire.